 With our extensive supply of interior and exterior paints, finishes, primers, stains, and paint supplies, we know you’ll find everything you need at Owenhouse.
 Our paint experts are available to answer questions you may have about your projects, help you find the supplies you need, and give you tips and tricks to help make the job easier.

-Do you need to match an existing paint color for touch-ups, or are you trying to color match paint to an item or image?
-With our computerized paint color matching process, you can bring in a paint swatch, an image, or practically any item, and we’ll find a match for you.
+Do you need to match an existing paint color for touch-ups, or are you trying to color-match paint to an item?
+With our computerized paint color matching process, you can bring in a paint swatch, chairs, doors, paint chips, clothing, paintings, or practically any item, and we’ll find a match for you.

 Ask an Owenhouse Ace Expert about Paint

 How do you prepare a room to paint?

 For your new paint to look its best and hold up over the years, how you prepare is almost as important as how you paint.
 Clear the area as much as possible and move any remaining furniture and other items to the center of the room.
 Cover the remaining items, floor, and baseboards in plastic sheeting.
 To avoid walking on a slick surface while you work, you can lay a canvas drop cloth atop the plastic.

 Remove electrical plates, switch covers, television outlets, and any other removable hardware on your walls.

 Wash the surface with commercial wall-cleaning products or a mix of mild detergent and water to remove dirt, dust, and other contaminants, rinse with water and dry.

 If you need to patch or repair cracks or holes before painting, make sure to repair and lightly sand these areas before painting so you’ll have an even surface.

 Always be sure to read the manufacturer’s instructions on your paint and primer for any additional steps or recommendations before you begin.